WHO has declared corona virus situation as a pandemic one. Thousands of people have already died due to this outbreak.

-Hundreds of people have already died due to the outbreak of this virus.
-More than 300 people have died in China already.
-According to CNN, more than 17300 people have been diagnosed with coronavirus infection all over the world.
-Coronavirus has spread in more than 25 countries and territories.
+According to CNN, more than 225,500 people have been diagnosed with coronavirus infection all over the world.
+Coronavirus has spread in more than 150 countries and territories.

-Even in India, there are 3 confirmed cases of coronavirus infection!
+Even in India, there are more than 170 confirmed cases of coronavirus infection along with 4 deaths.

 This virus usually causes some mild respiratory illnesses like flu and the common cold.
 But there are some rare forms of this virus such as SARS and MERS coronavirus which have already done some serious damage across different countries.